Assessing the ROI of Cyber Threat Intelligence: An Operational and Financial Evaluation Framework: Methodology for Assessing CTI Return on Investment

-Demonstrating proactive cyber‑risk management can unlock contractual opportunities and reduce regulatory examination.
-CTI feeds the risk assessments mandated by frameworks and regulations such as the NIST Cybersecurity Framework (CSF), the EU's Digital Operational Resilience Act (DORA), and sectoral regulations like HIPAA \cite{KelaNISTCTI, ENISADORA, ENISAFinance2025}.
+\paragraph{Regulatory Compliance and Contractual Advantage} Demonstrating proactive cyber‑risk management can unlock contractual opportunities and reduce regulatory examination.
+CTI feeds the risk assessments mandated by frameworks and regulations such as the NIST Cybersecurity Framework (CSF), the EU's Digital Operational Resilience Act (DORA), and sectoral regulations like HIPAA \cite{NISTCSF2024, DORA2022, ENISAFinance2025}.
 Evidence of a mature CTI capability often features as a differentiator in competitive tenders, with measurable influence on contract awards and insurance premiums.
 Although the financial impact of such advantages will vary, security leaders can document the qualitative uplift using procurement feedback, auditor reports, and insurer questionnaires.

-A summary of all measurement methodologies and discussed indicators is provided in the tables \ref{tab:roi_indicators_quant} and \ref{tab:roi_indicators_qual}:
+A summary of all the qualitative and quantitative measurement methodologies and the indicators discussed is provided in Appendix \ref{app:roi-indicator-tables}.